 Seeing as Healthline First Aid is growing in the CPR market, I wanted to take this opportunity work with the chiropractor, as well as promote local businesses.
 As an American Heart Association instructor, there are several blended CPR courses I teach.
 I felt the Heartsaver CPR AED course would work perfect for the chiropractor’s needs, because these courses combine online cognitive training with hands-on skills practice and testing, and at the same time offering increased flexibility to the client and instructor.
 Shortly after emailing my recommendation to the chiropractor, I received an email saying “Unfortunately I need a hands-on course.
 Wisconsin requires it to be in person training”.

-If an employer or profession requires a CPR certification in an unregulated field, that employer has the ability to accept any CPR certification they deem acceptable, including online certifications.
-My client was right though, Wisconsin does require in person training for chiropractors, and a CPR course that is entirely online would not meet those requirements, but the blended Heartsaver CPR AED course offered by the American Heart Association is the exact same certification he would receive in a traditional class because there is a hands-on, in person portion.
+If an employer or profession in an unregulated field requires a CPR certification, the employer has the ability to accept any CPR certification they deem acceptable, including online certifications.
+Other industries related to healthcare cannot use online certification training.
+My client was right, as Wisconsin does require in person training for chiropractors.
+A CPR course that is entirely online would not meet those requirements, but the blended Heartsaver CPR AED course offered by the American Heart Association is the exact same certification he would receive in a traditional class because there is a hands-on, in person portion.
 Like I mentioned above, the blended option allows the client to do the lecture portion of the class online anywhere there is an internet connection.
 The instructor lead skills practice and testing is very flexible to schedule with less classroom time commitments, but still allows the client to practice and demonstrate the skills they need, which meets the states requirements for “in person training”.

-More importantly though, isn’t the goal of taking a CPR class to be able to properly perform CPR?
+Most importantly, the goal of taking a CPR class to be able to properly perform CPR.
 The skills learned in a CPR class may need to be used on a friend or family member, and watching an online video with no hands-on practice means performing inadequate CPR.
-Yes, any CPR is better than no CPR, but proper CPR will give that friend or family member the best chance of survival.
+In-person CPR training from Healthline First Aid meets AHA and state certification requirements and provides a hands-on approach.
+Proper CPR will give patients, friends, or a family member the best chance of survival.